Elcis2614/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 3-listfiles : display the content of the current directory in long format The file 4-listmorefiles : just like the file 3 , but including hidden files The file  5-listfilesdigitonly : displays current directories' content in long format, with user group IDs numerically,including hidden files
+The file 6-firstdirectory : creates my_first_directory in /tmp/